Health caregiving doesn’t take a holiday!

 Growing up with a nurse for a mom, I remember many weekends and holidays that she had to work.
 As a family, we all pitched in to have things ready for when she arrived back home.
 Many of our holiday celebrations took place late afternoon so she could be home for them.
 Or, we would do an activity in the morning, and then she would be home for the dinner or cookout.
 The funny thing is, I just don’t remember considering the fact that I would have to give up weekends and holidays when I chose a career in health care.

-Working in a field where you give up weekends and holidays regularly can be draining.
+Working in the field of health care where you give up weekends and holidays regularly can be draining.

 Most of the positions I have worked over the last 30 years have required weekend and holiday rotations.
 Recognizing that this would happen probably would not have dissuaded me from my career.
 But as I had children and became busier with family life, I definitely found it to take a toll on me.
 Family caregivers may feel that same stress.
-Caregiving is 7 days a week.
-If we are going to have endurance for the long haul, we need to take initiative to care for ourselves and plan ahead!
+Caregiving is 24 hours a day, 7 days a week.
+If we are going to have endurance for the long haul, we need to take initiative to care for ourselves!

 Check out these 8 tips to thrive while working holidays in health care: